About the MVRP

 MVP Mentors explore Violence topics

-During MVP Graduation 2025 – Mentors were asked to explore and share their opinions on key violence topics that are being highlighted across the UK.
+In a series of videos, Mentors were asked to explore and share their opinions on key violence topics that are being highlighted across the UK.

 Youth Voice Workshop - Violence Against Women and Girls